NHL Team Improves Fan Experience with Stadium Wi-Fi

 By taking advantage of our experience in networking architecture, Wi-Fi design and deployment, and mobile apps, the NHL team was able to capitalize on the business outcomes they needed: enhancing the fan experience while providing a platform for new revenue opportunities.

-Both we and the NHL team realize we’ve only scratched the surface of what is possible through our partnership.
+WWT and the NHL team realize we've only scratched the surface of what is possible through our partnership.
 Ideation sessions now are leading to a growing list of potential projects that can differentiate the team within their industry.

 With venue renovations on the horizon, the NHL team is using the analytics from dwell times to consider where to best locate concessions and merchandising.
 They also are studying gathered data to capitalize on selling more tickets, understand the feasibility of an in-seat ordering service and determine the best methods to provide wayfinding throughout the updated facility.
 New digital signage will help the team be flexible to changes and more dynamic in how they increase revenue from their sponsors, not just for NHL games but for other events the venue hosts.